Oil and Gas Terms Beginning with “D” — Page 9

 A subsurface rock that lacks contact with aquifers or meteoric water within the Earth.
 Read more →

-A device that removes water and water vapor from a gas stream using two or more beds of solid desiccants, such as silica gel or calcium chloride [CaCl2].
-Wet gas is passed through the solid material, which absorbs the… Read more →
+A dry-bed dehydrator (also called a solid desiccant dehydrator) is a gas processing device that removes water and water vapor from a natural gas stream using two or more beds of solid desiccant materials such as silica… Read more →

 What Is the Dual-Water Model?
 The dual-water model is a petrophysical model for shaly sandstone reservoirs that accounts for the additional electrical conductivity contributed by clay minerals by treating the pore water… Read more →